CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

 The route from Bucaramanga to Aguachica takes approximately 3 hours, going through the distance of 104 mi (168 km).
 The terrestrial transportation companies Cotaxi and Expreso Brasilia sells low-cost bus tickets to cover this route, providing diverse schedules for the comfort of the traveller.
 It is not very clear the origin of the name Aguachica; it's told it comes from the contrast with the Haciendas de Aguagrande, a territory of Anton Garcia de Bonilla close to the river, while other people support the theory that it comes from the name of a cacique who lived on the region.
 The climate in Aguachica is tropical, with an average temperature of 82.4 °F (28 °C), and there are abundant rains that are not so pronounced at the begining and end of the year.

-Why book Bucaramanga to Aguachica bus with redBus?
+Why book a Bucaramanga a Aguachica bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Bucaramanga to Aguachica.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Bucaramanga to Aguachica.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Bucaramanga is situated at 959 m a.s.l. in an area that used to be populated by the indigenous guanes, being in close proximity with other tribes such as the chibchas, chitarreros, laches and muiscas.
 Bucaramanga was established as a native town in 1622 and some mines were operated by the spaniards were established in the neighboring areas.During the XIXth century the town formally became a "Villa".
 At the end of that century it endured political struggles between craftsmen and traders, while during the XXth it had to endure the misery left over from the Thousand Day's War.
 The city managed to thrive and became one of the most important cities in modern Colombia.
 Its touristic atractions and hotel enterprises made the city grow and is now known as the "Pretty City".
 It also has very atractive parks, which earned the nickname "The City of Parks".